Starcraft426/TowerDefense/README.md

 In order to play it just download the git.

-Make sure you are able to run python files on your computer with the following modules:
+Make sure you are able to run python files on your computer with the following modules: pygame, pyscroll, pytmx, requests and threading
--pygame
--pyscroll
--pytmx
--requests
--threading

 ## The commands to install the modules